 These depend on the type of service you provide.
 In Austin’s case, he started with a Shark vacuum and a few microfiber towels.
 His low initial equipment costs were one big reason he was able to start with such a small investment.

-Here are some links if you’re curious what equipment you’ll need for most cleaning businesses:
+If you’re curious what equipment you’ll need for most cleaning businesses, see the guide here.